bytecodealliance/cap-std/README.md

 `cap-std` provides similar functionality to the [`openat`] crate, with a similar `Dir` type with associated functions corresponding to `*at` functions.
 `cap-std`'s `Dir` type performs sandboxing, including for multiple-component paths.
+And `cap-std` supports symlinks as long as they remain within the sandbox, while `openat` doesn't support following symlinks.

-`cap-std` has some similar functionality to [`pathrs`] in that it also explicitly verifies that `/proc` has actual `/proc` mounted on it and nothing mounted on top, and it can also use `openat2`.
+`cap-std` has some similar functionality to [`pathrs`] in that it also explicitly verifies that `/proc` has actual `procfs` mounted on it and nothing mounted on top, and it can also use `openat2`.
 However, `cap-std` uses `RESOLVE_BENEATH`-style resolution where absolute paths are considered errors, while `pathrs` uses `RESOLVE_IN_ROOT` where absolute paths are interpreted as